DDL refers to "Data Definition Language", a subset of SQL statements that change the structure of the

 If the timing of metadata updates is significant, for example if you use round-robin scheduling where each query could be issued through a different Impala node, you can enable the SYNC_DDL query option to make the DDL statement wait until all nodes have been notified about the metadata changes.

-See Using Impala with the Amazon S3 Filesystem for details about how Impala DDL statements interact with tables and partitions stored in the Amazon S3 filesystem.
+See Using Impala with Amazon S3 Object Store for details about how Impala DDL statements interact with tables and partitions stored in the Amazon S3 filesystem.

 INSERT statement is officially classified as a DML (data manipulation language)